 “Hush now, let me think,” she interrupted.
 There was another long, uncomfortable pause during which Dan wished the earth would swallow him whole before she asked, “When did you two…?”

 “And when did she go back to Chase?”

 “I don’t know for sure.
 She quit talking to me right before Christmas.”

 “Did you quit talking to her, too?” she asked, narrowing her eyes.
 She sat back at the table, turning her chair so she could face him as if she had a lecture brewing inside her.

 “It’s really hard to talk to someone who won’t talk to you.”

 “Have you tried?”
 Gina asked, her frustration showing.

 “Of course, I tried!”

 “Knowing you like I do, I’m sure you didn’t try very hard.”

 “Seriously, Gina, I tried.
 I called her over and over and over again.
 I went to her house and beat on her door.
 I pretty much turned into a stalker,” he cried out in his own frustration.
 “She told me to leave her alone, so I have.
 For the past two months, I’ve tried living in Allman Falls without her, and I can’t do it.
-It hurts just as bad as living without Millie—hell, it’s even worse because she chose to abandon me.
-I can’t do this anymore—any of it.
+I can’t do any of it any more.
 I feel like I’m living a nightmare that just keeps getting worse at every turn.
 The only way to escape it is to wake the hell up and completely start over again.”